This article was last updated Aug. 22, 2022.

 As summer winds down and kids get ready to go back to school, a little bit of anxiety can be normal.
 While some kids may have enjoyed a summer camp, many see and interact with friends or peers on a daily basis.
-Without regular interactions, going back to school can bring social challenges — like who to sit with at lunch or picking out an outfit that won’t draw a critical eye — seem much more daunting than before.
+Without regular interactions, going back to school can bring social challenges — like who to sit with at lunch or picking out an outfit that won’t draw a critical eye.

-The anxieties surrounding going back to in-person learning at school are even worse for the 20 percent of school-age kids External Site and teens who are affected by a mental health condition — most commonly anxiety or depression.
+Even worse, 20 percent of school-age kids External Site and teens who are affected by a mental health condition — most commonly anxiety or depression — may face additional challenges.
 If you notice that your school-age child seems to be more than just a little nervous about this upcoming transition, or if you’ve seen recent changes in how they behave or handle their emotions, it might be time to keep an eye on their mental health and seek care, if needed.

 Mental health conditions start in childhood

 According to the Centers for Disease Control and Prevention (CDC), 1 in 6 children aged 2 to 8 External Site had a diagnosed mental, behavioral, or developmental disorder.
 Diagnoses of anxiety and depression in particular also increase with age.
 An article in The Journal of Pediatrics External Site reports that 7.1 percent of children aged 3–17 have diagnosed anxiety, and 3.2 percent have diagnosed depression.

 Any kind of mental health condition in childhood can lead to additional struggles.
 According to a 15-year study in Chile External Site, children at risk for mental health conditions in first grade experience a 5 percent drop in academic performance by the time they’re in third grade.
 And expulsions in prekindergarten are nearly twice as common when classrooms don’t have regular access to a mental health professional.

 The pandemic’s impact on mental health